christophermaynard/LFRic-microbenchmarks/README.md

 The main LFRic code repository can be found at the following URL: https://code.metoffice.gov.uk/trac/lfric

-Each benchmark consists of an individual kernel, a driver, data file and Makefile A handful of necessary LFRic infrastructure code is in the common directory.
+Each benchmark consists of an individual kernel, a driver, data file and Makefile.
+A handful of necessary LFRic infrastructure code is in the common directory.
 Contact email christopher.maynard@metoffice.gov.uk